Project Context / Objective:

 Outcome / Impact:

-The project provided V&A with a robust, fully validated semantic mapping that enabled seamless adoption of the Linked.Art standard.
-This work enhanced the interoperability of the museum’s digital collections, supporting richer data exchange, improved integration with other cultural heritage systems, and future-proofing for Linked Data initiatives.
+The project provided the V&A with a robust, fully validated semantic mapping enabling seamless adoption of the Linked.Art standard.
+The work enhanced the interoperability of the museum’s digital collections, supporting richer data exchange, improved integration with other cultural heritage systems, and a solid foundation for future Linked Data initiatives.